the-turing-way/the-turing-way/book/website/ethical-research/ethics-open-source-governance.md

 (er-ethics-open-source-governance-technology)=
-## Don't rely on technology to do your ethics for you
+## Do Not Rely on Technology to do Your Ethics for You

 In an age of automation, of bots, and of exceptional investment into AI, you might be inclined to think “This all sounds like a heavy workload - how do I even get started?”
 You might consider a couple of options -